bytesByHarsh/Robotics_ws/README.md

-# PyCon-Sweden-2021

-ROS workspace
+# ROS workspace

-This repo includes smaple codes to create your own robot using ROS.
+This repository includes sample codes to create your own robot using ROS.

 ## Set up workspace